ClaudioFloreani/mgpf.it/_posts/2005-08-03-blogger-e-liberta-digitale.markdown

 ---
 layout: post
-title: "Blogger e Libert\xE0 Digitale"
+title: "Blogger e Libertà Digitale"
 meta: {}
 tags:
-- censura
 - digital-freedom
-- security
 ---
 > Whether you're a newly minted blogger or a relative old-timer,
 > you've been seeing more and more stories pop up every day